mantramatt/devcontainer-templates/README.md

 - `vadimcn.vscode-lldb`: Debugger for Rust.
 - `dtsvet.vscode-wasm`: WebAssembly support for VS Code.

+## Go + Ignite

+The Go + Ignite development container is based on the `mcr.microsoft.com/devcontainers/go:1.16` image.
+This container is configured for developing applications using Go and the Ignite framework.

+### Go + Ignite Development Container

+The development container for Go + Ignite includes the following configurations:

+- **Base Image**: `mcr.microsoft.com/devcontainers/go:1.16`
+- **VS Code Settings**: Customizable settings for a tailored development experience.
+- **VS Code Extensions**: Pre-installed extensions to enhance productivity.

+### Go + Ignite VS Code Extensions

+The following VS Code extensions are included in the Go + Ignite development container:

+- `golang.go`: Provides Go language support.
+- `ms-vscode.go`: Additional Go tools for VS Code.
+- `ignite-cli.ignite`: Ignite CLI support for VS Code.

 ## Getting Started

-To get started with either project, open the respective directory in Visual Studio Code and reopen it in the container when prompted.
+To get started with any of the projects, open the respective directory in Visual Studio Code and reopen it in the container when prompted.

 ### React